Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What’s the biggest difference between the Princeton Review and Kaplan SAT & ACT prep courses?

-While the courses from Kaplan and Princeton Review are very similar, the largest difference surrounds instructional material.
+While the programs from Kaplan and Princeton Review are very similar, the largest difference surrounds instructional material.
 Kaplan shines with some first-rate video lessons, while Princeton Review’s highlight is their practice material and score guarantees.

 Do Princeton Review and Kaplan both have higher score guarantees?